-- Servicing of borrowing for the NHF Phase 1 (as set out in the section "New Healthcare Facilities Programme") - Funding investment to improve the competitiveness of the Island with a specific focus on funding the delivery of the Sustainable Finance Action Plan and supporting the transition to a net-zero economy16 - Funding the costs of implementing and administering Pillar Two - Strengthening Reserves including consideration of transfers to the Stabilisation Fund or the Strategic Reserve, in line with FPP recommendations
+- Servicing of borrowing for the NHF Phase 1 (as set out in the section "New Healthcare Facilities Programme") - Funding investment to improve the competitiveness of the Island - Funding the costs of implementing and administering Pillar Two - Strengthening Reserves including consideration of transfers to the Stabilisation Fund or the Strategic Reserve, in line with FPP recommendations

 The international tax landscape continues to evolve, and it is necessary to look at the jurisdiction's offering and competitiveness holistically in order to maintain Jersey's revenues from the finance sector.
 We need a focus on providing businesses that are investing and operating in Jersey with regulatory certainty and improvements to the ease of doing business here.
-Ensuring that funding is made available to support the transition to a net-zero economy through the promotion of Sustainable Finance.
-This will support these goals and provide a clear action plan and delivery framework, embedding sustainability into all financial practices17.
 This is essential for maintaining (and growing) our revenues from the international finance sector which will, in turn, benefit the wider Jersey economy.

 A competitive Pillar Two compliant package of support of £15 million per annum will be earmarked from base case receipts, will be used to boost the productivity, digital capacity and skills of the financial services sector and the wider economy, while seeking to reduce operating costs.
-Specifically, making funding available for drivers to a net-zero economy identified and delivered through the Sustainable Finance Action Plan which will embed sustainability into financial practices and business practices and support the decarbonisation of the finance industry18.
 The package would be brought forward in the next Budget for approval from 2026 (the first year of receipts).

 Pillar Two Net Position

 2025 2026 2027 2028

-Estimate Estimate Estimate Estimate
+£'000 Estimate Estimate Estimate Estimate

-- 52,000 52,000 54,000
+Base Case Forecast Pillar Two - 52,000 52,000 54,000

-- (15,000) (24,000) (28,000)
+Hospital Financing Costs 10 - (15,000) (24,000) (28,000)

-- (15,000) (15,000) (15,000)
+Investment in competitiveness - (15,000) (15,000) (15,000)

-(1,760) (2,600) - -
+Implementation costs (1,760) (2,600) - -

-- (17,640) (13,000) (11,000)
+Transfer to Reserves - (17,640) (13,000) (11,000)

-(1,760) 1,760 - -
+Net Position (1,760) 1,760 - -

-Estimate - - (1,760) - Estimate Estimate - 52,000 - (15,000) - (15,000) (1,760) (2,600) - (17,640) Estimate Estimate Estimate - 52,000 52,000 - (15,000) (24,000) - (15,000) (15,000) (1,760) (2,600) - - (17,640) (13,000)